Dreamweaver (Sabbat album): "How Have the Mighty Fallen?"

 Told from the perspective of the spirits, "How Have the Mighty Fallen?" describes Brand’s first real meeting with the spirits and makes plain their intention to fight for their survival notwithstanding the threat of their imminent replacement by Christianity.
 In his interview with Metal Forces, Walkyier said that "having been told of the preparations he must undergo before meeting the spirits, Brand deviates from this with the result that the spirits come too soon."
 Walkyier explained to Kerrang! that "at the end of the song they steal Brand's soul and he has to prepare himself for a journey into the spirit world to reclaim it."
 To Metal Forces, Walkyier stated that “He [Brand] has two days in which to recover his soul or his lifeforce will ebb out."

 "Wildfire"

 In "Wildfire", Brand journeys into the spirit world.
 Walkyier told Kerrang! that the title is a reference to Brand’s naked dance between two fires called 'Wildfires'.

 "Mythistory"

 In "Mythistory", as described by Walkyier to Metal Forces, Brand "encounters his own soul which is a woman.
 He doesn't know that he has met his own soul and tells the woman he has come to learn the way of the Wyrd and the power of nature.
 She tells him to look no further for she is his soul and on returning to the material world he will know anything he wanted to know."
 To Kerrang!, Walkyier elaborated that his soul "explains the way of Wyrd to him, everything that he wanted to know."
 Thus his mission to convert the Pagans has become instead "a voyage of self-discovery."

 Track listing

-All lyrics by Martin Walkyier, music as indicated.